sudarpo/sudarpo.github.io/notes/encrypt-ec2-ebs/readme.md

     ![](images/encrypt-ec2-002.jpg)

 1. Create encrypted volume from the snapshot.
-    - Wait for the snapshot status is `Completed'.
+    - Wait for the snapshot status is `Completed`.

     ![](images/encrypt-ec2-003.jpg)